mrkshllr/BiXT/README.md

     year={2024},
 }
 ```
-If you have any questions regarding our work, please feel free to reach out!
+:point_right: If you have any questions regarding our work, please feel free to reach out! :email:

 ---
 For alternative implementations, please also check out [lucidrains' version](https://github.com/lucidrains/bidirectional-cross-attention) (also in PyTorch) and [axrwl's project](https://github.com/axrwl/bidirectional-cross-attention) for a JAX variant.